Dzyfhuba/contact-profiles/README.md

 To download & install all dependenies that use in project.
 > 1. Visit https://getcomposer.org/doc/00-intro.md#installation-windows
 > 2. Download installer for windows.
+> 3. Install
-> 3. Continue to step below.
+> 4. Continue to step below.

 # Deploy Laravel Project with ReactJS Frontend (Development Mode)